dvenis/dvenis.github.io/radio.md

 permalink: /radio/
 ---

-Listen the garbage I like to listen to!
+Listen to the garbage I like to listen to!

 Mainly denpa and moe Japanese pop.
 Adding more music overtime...